joeagriffith/hopfield-networks/README.md

 ## Usage
 When building a model, the user must determine the: model, activation function, energy function and training mode.

 How this is done is best exemplified in the 'mnist_discrete' notebook.
+It includes detailed comments for how it may be modified
-I encourage a deeper exploration into the code

-which is well structured and heavily commented.
+I encourage a deeper exploration into the code which is well structured and heavily commented.

 Attention should be given to the activations/, energies/ and models/ directories, aswell as Utils/train.py.

 The other files in Utils are mostly helper functions and evaluation functions.